Same-Day Confidential STD Testing

 Stay informed about current STD lingo with the glossary of STD terminology that we have on our site.
 Get your money back if you need to cancel your testing prior to visiting a testing center.
 When you decide to take an STD test with us, you are ensuring that you'll be checked for all common STDs, not just a few.

-Our FDA-approved Rapid Plasma Reagin (RPR) test in the 33445 area seeks the syphilis virus in blood with very fast results.
+Our FDA-approved / cleared Rapid Plasma Reagin (RPR) test in the 33445 area seeks the syphilis virus in blood with very fast results.
 The CDC advises testing for chlamydia and gonorrhea together since both infections go together most of the time and we have a chlamydia-gonorrhea test panel available to test for both infections.
 No other testing provider has more sophisticated STD testing in the Delray Beach.

 Delray Beach, Florida STI Rate